annotation/text-fabric/tf/docs/about/displaydesign.md

 ![discontinuity](../images/DisplayDesign/DisplayDesign.002.png)

 > [Genesis 4:14](https://shebanq.ancient-data.org/hebrew/text?book=Genesis&chapter=4&verse=14&version=c&mr=m&qw=q&tp=txt_p&tr=hb&wget=v&qget=v&nget=vt),
-> example taken from this [notebook](https://nbviewer.jupyter.org/github/annotation/tutorials/blob/master/zz_test/030-bhsa.ipynb).
+> How to find gaps is explained in this [tutorial](https://nbviewer.org/github/ETCBC/bhsa/blob/master/tutorial/searchGaps.ipynb).

 You see a sentence fragment with two clauses, of which the second is engulfed by the first one, while remaining completely disjoint.